 Richard III Found Buried In Car Park

-An archaeological team from University of Leicester, led by Richard Buckley, Leicester City Council and the Richard III Society, revealed they made an extremely exciting discovery.
-They have unearthed a skeleton in a car park which they believe was King Richard III.
-Director of Corporate Affairs at the University of Leicester, and one of the…
+An archaeological team from University of Leicester, Leicester City Council and the Richard III Society, revealed they made an extremely exciting discovery.

 A Miscarriage of Justice